rstrube/react-webpack-tutorial/README.md

 ## Install Loaders and Libraries for Styling
 Specific loaders and libraries will need to be installed in order for Webpack to correctly process your styling code.

+When defining your styling you can choose to use plain old CSS, or a CSS preprocessor scripting language which is converted into CSS during the build process.
+What's nice about using a CSS preprocessor language is that it makes writing your styling code easier and supports more advanced features (e.g. variables, mixins, nesting, etc.).
+A very common CSS preprocessor scripting language is Sass (Syntactically Awesome Style Sheets) https://sass-lang.com/.
+Sass can be written in two syntaxes:

+1. Sassy CSS (`.scss` file extension): This syntax uses brackets to denote different styling rules and is compliant with CSS syntax.
+2. Indented (`.sass` file extension): This syntax uses indentation to denote different styling rules and is more concise.
+It is not, however, compliant with CSS syntax.

+For this example we will be using `.scss` files.
+Regardless of what syntax you choose to use, webpack will compile your `.scss` and/or `.sass` files into plain old CSS.

 If you're *just* using plain CSS, you'll need to install the following packages as development dependencies:

 ```shell